 Scheduling of Oral Defense: Under no circumstances should a completed thesis be submitted to any committee member for reading fewer than two weeks before the defense.
 The English Graduate Office must be notified no less than two weeks before the oral defense of the day, time, and location of the defense, and the title of the thesis.
 The English Graduate Office must be informed of any changes in the scheduled defense date, time, and location.
-No thesis defense will be held during the summer.
+No thesis defense will be held after the beginning of the summer session.